Majenayu/Python_Botcamp/README.md

 - **OpenCV**: Computer vision and image processing
 - **HTML/CSS/JavaScript**: Frontend interface

+## Performance Notes

+- **GPU Acceleration**: The app is configured to use GPU acceleration when available.
+However, in hosted environments without GPU hardware (like some cloud platforms), it will automatically fall back to optimized CPU processing using TensorFlow Lite XNNPACK delegate.
+- **CPU Performance**: Even on CPU, the app runs smoothly at 10 FPS for real-time gesture recognition.
+- **Optimizations**: Lower detection thresholds (0.5) and improved finger detection logic ensure better recognition accuracy for all A-Z letters.

 ## Notes

 - J and Z gestures require motion in actual ASL, but this app uses static approximations